 (b) The applicant withdraws the application before the Department has granted or denied the application.

 (12) The application for a waste tire carrier permit shall also include a bond in the sum of $5,000 in favor of the State of Oregon.
 In lieu of the bond, the applicant may submit financial assurance acceptable to the Department.
-The Department will accept as financial assurance only those instruments listed in and complying with requirements in OAR 340-094-0145 or 340-071-0600(4)(a) through (c).
+The Department will accept as financial assurance only those instruments listed in and complying with requirements in OAR 340-095-0095.

 (13) The bond or other financial assurance shall be filed with the Department and shall provide that: